Debunking The Top 6 Top Surgery Myths

 - Poor results executed by an inexperienced surgeon

-Ways to minimize a rare case of top surgery regret
+Ways to minimize a rare case of top surgery regret:

-MYTH: You Have to Be on Testosterone in Order to Get FTM/N Top Surgery
+Myth 2: You Have to Be on Testosterone in Order to Get FTM/N Top Surgery

 As more trans affirmative care research comes out the more FTM/N top surgeons are realizing that being on testosterone shouldn’t be a requirement for getting top surgery.
+Although many insurance providers that cover gender-affirming surgery require hormone replacement therapy for coverage, this is almost never the case for surgery eligibility.

 The myth of having to be on testosterone to get FTM/N top surgery could be due to: